flenniken/collections/docs/aws-config.md

 # Build and Deploy

+Build everything and deploy to to S3:

 ~~~
+# from docker container
+cd ~/collections
 g all
-scripts/deploy
+scripts/deploy -s
 ~~~

 # View a Collection

 * in your browser go to https://collections.sflennik.com
-* login as your normal test user
+* login
 * download the first collection
 * view the thumbnails
 * view the images